similarweb/finala/README.md

 $ aws-vault exec aws-account-profile -- ./finala aws -c ${PWD}/config.yaml
 ```

-We suggest taking a look at the [example config](./config.yaml) file to see the available options.
+We suggest taking a look at the [example config](./config.yaml) files to see the available options.

 ### Release New Version